Overview

 Notable outcomes

-- We disseminated our research output via roughly 20 publications; significant examples include 8 at (T)CHES, 2 at EUROCRYPT, and 2 at ASIACRYPT.
+- We disseminated our research output via 20+ publications; significant examples include 8 at (T)CHES, 2 at EUROCRYPT, and 2 at ASIACRYPT.
 We are proud to have won the best paper award at (T)CHES'23 (see, e.g., the paper and presentation).

 - We disseminated our research output via contributed and invited presentations at a range of academic- and industry-oriented venues; significant examples include CYBER'21, COSADE'22, CARDIS'22, and CYBER'23.

-- Our internal XCrypto project, plus our work on RISC-V ISEs for AES transformed into a contribution to the RISC-V scalar cryptography extensions (aka.
-Zk) which were ratified in late 2021: Ben Marshall acted as the editor while working under the SCARV project, and subsequently 1) served as an elected member of the RISC-V Technical Steering Committee (TSC), plus 2) received a Technical Contributors Award at RISC-V Summit'21 for this work.
+- Our internal XCrypto project, plus our work on RISC-V ISEs for AES, transformed into a contribution to the RISC-V scalar cryptography extensions (aka.
+Zk) which were ratified in late 2021: Ben Marshall acted as the editor while working on the SCARV project, and subsequently 1) served as an elected member of the RISC-V Technical Steering Committee (TSC) until late 2022, plus 2) received a Technical Contributors Award at RISC-V Summit'21 for this work.

 - Our work on RISC-V ISEs for lightweight symmetric cryptography was cited in a NIST report summarising the final round of their Lightweight Cryptography (LWC) standardisation process.